Email:

 Address:

-Andrew Lafrenz, PhD, MPH, is the Director of the Public Health and Wellness Program and an Associate Professor in the School of Nursing & Health Innovations at the University of Portland.
+Andrew Lafrenz, PhD, MPH, is the new Associate Dean for Pre-Health Professions, the Director of the Public Health and Wellness Program and an Associate Professor.
+Andrew is a 2002 graduate of the University of Portland with a degree in Biology.
 Upon completion of a Masters in Integrative Physiology at the University of Georgia, he became a full-time lecturer in the Biology Department at UP for eleven years.
-After attending Oregon State University and earning an MPH and PhD, he completed a postdoctoral fellowship in epidemiology with the CDC.
+Andrew was also an All-Academic student-athlete in track and cross-country for both the University of Portland and the University of Georgia.
+After attending Oregon State University and earning an MPH in epidemiology and PhD in public health with a focus in behavioral epidemiology he completed a postdoc fellowship in epidemiology with the CDC.
 During that fellowship, he worked with the Wyoming Department of Health analyzing maternal and child health data related to obesity, physical activity, and nutrition.
-Andrew also served as the nutrition education coordinator for the award winning 3 to Ph.D. program, a partnership between Portland Public Schools and Concordia University.
-His career in higher education spans 20+ years of teaching courses ranging from Anatomy and Physiology to Epidemiology and Community Organizing.
-Andrew was also an All-Academic student-athlete in track and cross-country for both the University of Portland and the University of Georgia.
-He also serves as an Epidemiologist and Disease Investigator on the Columbia County Public Health COVID-19 response team.

 Andrew’s research focuses on behavioral epidemiology, health behavior, and health promotion related to COVID-19, obesity, physical activity, and nutrition across the lifespan.